 The MiVoice Business by default creates a self-signed certificate for authentication of the MiVoice Business system to web browsers.
-However, self-signed certificates are inherently untrusted by the web browser.
+However, self-signed certificates are inherently untrusted by the web browser and a warning will be shown.

 This can be mitigated by installing the self-signed certificate on the local computer or bypassed by making an exception.